-5 worst places in Europe
+5 scariest places in Europe

-Bathory Castle Erzhbety
+Erzbeta Bathory Castle

-48 ° 43'29 "with. w.
-17 ° 45'39 "a. d.
+48 ° 43'29 "s.
+NS.
+17 ° 45'39 ″ in. d.

-38 ° 06′42 "with. w.
-13 ° 20'21 "in. d.
+38 ° 06′42 ″ s.
+NS.
+13 ° 20'21 ″ in. d.

 Kiev region, Ukraine

-51 ° 24 's. w.
-30 ° 03 'in. d.
+51 ° 24 ′ N NS.
+30 ° 03 ′ east d.

-The city of power engineers, built specifically to service the Chernobyl nuclear power plant maintenance, the whole became a memorial to one of the worst man-made disasters, which, according to some estimates, has claimed tens of thousands of lives.
-Nearly 50-thousand population was evacuated in 1986, a few days after the accident.
-People left in the houses furniture, dishes, books, toys.
-All this is still lying in homes, on staircases and in the streets, where he grew up and run through the forest wild boars and wolves.
-Graffiti, which depicts the silhouettes of children frighten visitors - now!
-Chernobyl exclusion zone can be visited with an organized tour.
-More recently, it is considered relatively safe to visit.
-But you still need to be very careful, "Consequences of radiation and radioactive contamination is a factor, excluding insurance payment under the policy of the traveler" - warns the director of the insurance company Intouch Mikhail Yefimov.
+The city of power engineers, built specifically to service the Chernobyl nuclear power plant, has become a whole memorial to one of the most terrible man-made disasters, which, according to some estimates, claimed tens of thousands of lives.
+Almost 50,000 people were evacuated in 1986, a few days after the accident.
+People left furniture, dishes, books, children's toys in their houses.
+All this still lies in houses, on staircases and on the streets where the forest has grown and wild boars and wolves run.
+Graffiti depicting the silhouettes of children frighten visitors - now the Chernobyl Exclusion Zone can be visited with an organized excursion.
+Recently, it has been considered relatively safe to visit.
+But you still need to be very careful: «The consequences of radiation and radioactive contamination are a factor that excludes insurance payment under a traveler's policy», - warns director of insurance company Intouch Mikhail Efimov.

-51 ° 25′43 "with. w.
-1 ° 51'15 "W. d.
+51 ° 25′43 ″ s.
+NS.
+1 ° 51'15 ″ W d.

 Kutna Hora, Czech Republic

-49 ° 57′42 "with. w.
-15 ° 17'17 "a. d.
+49 ° 57′42 ″ s.
+NS.
+15 ° 17'17 ″ in. d.